Projects and communities

 The rent levels for London Affordable Rent are set by the Mayor of London and are substantially below open market rents.

 Limmo Peninsula - Canning Town, Newham

 The site is is next to Canning Town Tube station and is currently a Crossrail works site which is not accessible to the public.

-We have the opportunity to open up the site and create new green spaces, links to the River Lea and existing transport hubs.
-We also want to build 1,500 homes, 40% of which will be affordable.
+We have the opportunity to open up the site and create new green spaces with links to the River Lea and existing transport hubs.
+We also want to provide 1,500 homes, 40% of which will be affordable.

-Find out more about proposals for Limmo Peninasula.
+Find out more about proposals for Limmo Peninsula.

-Earls Court - Hammersmith and Fulham, and Kensington and Chelsea
+Earls Court - Hammersmith and Fulham, and Kensington & Chelsea